 Guidelines for Australians visiting New Zealand

-As the international border to our Tasman neighbour finally opens up to Aussie travellers, these are the conditions that go hand-in-hand.
+The international border to our Tasman neighbour is finally open, these are the conditions that go hand-in-hand.

 - Travellers have to have been in Australia for at least 14 days